 Crane operation is a wide and varied field.
 There are many different types of cranes that are used for different construction and other jobs.
 These include truck mounted cranes, those that are self-propelled, and ones that are assembled on-site while doing construction.
-Some cranes move from site to site, like those in construction, while others are a permanent fixture in a certain warehouse.
+Some cranes move from site to site, like those in construction, while others are a permanent fixture such as Overhead Cranes in a warehouse.
 Crane operators generally have received their high school diploma and have at least some other specialized training.
 There are variations on the amount of training or certifications a crane operator must have from state to state, so it is important to check the qualifications and licensing procedures in your area.

 Download OSHA’s Rigger Fact Sheet and Signal Person Fact Sheet describing the qualified Rigger and Signal Person requirements of subpart CC – Cranes and Derricks in Construction, as specified in 29 CFR 1926.